alphagov/gds-pre-commit/README.md

 # gds-pre-commit Instructions

 > NOTE: We used to vendor our own bundle of pre-commit and detect-secrets.
-This was too brittle for us to support, we now reccomend installing the off-the-shelf tools, as detailed below:
+This was too brittle for us to support, we now recommend installing the off-the-shelf tools, as detailed below:

 Detect Secrets is a tool for preventing secrets being committed to git (https://github.com/Yelp/detect-secrets).

 You can add a pre-commit git hook to run detect-secrets automatically using the pre-commit framework.

-The tool scans the contents of a commit to see if contains anything that looks sensitive, like an SSH key, an AWS key or an API token.
+Detect-secrets scans the contents of a commit to see if contains anything that looks sensitive, like an SSH key, an AWS key or an API token.
 If it detects something that looks like a “secret”, it prevents the commit from going through; otherwise everything works as normal.

 This readme will guide you through installing it to your machine.